JAForbes/blog/posts/versatility-of-array-methods.md

 The last point is the most important.
 What is the correct return type for the failure case?

 - throwing exceptions causes more problems
-- returning null can just break the next function
+- returning `null` can just break the next function
-- not returning at all is much the same as returning null.
+- not returning at all is much the same as returning `null`.
 - returning false can overload the meaning of false.

 What is a reasonable response to any of the `else` or `catch` cases?